 It must be remembered that the efficiency, of the food service staff, depends on the equipment available to carry out the work assigned to them.

-Food and Beverage Service Equipment
+Types of Food and Beverage Service Equipment

 2. RESTAURANT TABLES

-While deciding on the number of tables required for a food and beverage service areas and equipment, points should be considered the following-
+While deciding on the number of tables required for food and beverage service areas and equipment, points should be considered the following-

 - Size and shape of the area available after earmarking space for wash, cash counter, waiting area, and so on.